 - Teaching Area Musical Theatre

-As an actor, Julie has played the role of “Berenice” in Cabaret Poe with Q Artistry in Indianapolis every October since 2009.
-Other favorite roles include “Adelaide” in Guys and Dolls (Canterbury Theatre, Michigan City, IN), “Narrator” in Joseph and the Amazing Technicolor Dreamcoat (Round Barn Theatre, Nappanee, IN) and “Julia” in Two Gentlemen of Verona (Northwest Classical Theatre Company, Portland, OR).
+As an actor, Julie played the role of “Berenice” in Cabaret Poe with Q Artistry in Indianapolis for its entire 10-year run.
+Other favorite roles include “Gertrude” in Hamlet (Richmond Shakespeare Festival) “Narrator” in Joseph and the Amazing Technicolor Dreamcoat (Round Barn Theatre) and “Cordelia” in Falsettos (triangle!
+Productions).
 Opera roles include “Sophie” in Massenet’s Werther, Queen of the Night” in Mozart's Magic Flute, and “Titania” in Purcell’s Fairy Queen.
-Julie is an Equity Membership Candidate and has had the privilege of working with Broadway legends, Stephen Schwartz, Joseph Stein, and Andy Blankenbuehler.
+Julie is an Equity Membership Candidate and has had the privilege of working with Broadway legends, Stephen Schwartz, and Andy Blankenbuehler.

-Julie is a produced playwright who has received two Individual Artist Grants from the Indiana Arts Commission.
-She is also a freelance writer for Classical Singer Magazine, and an Associate Editor of the MTEA Journal.
-Her recent scholarly presentations include “The Stories We Tell: Challenging Gender Bias in Entertainment” at the WKU Gender and Communication Conference, a master class at the Transgender Voice Training Conference in Richmond, IN, and a lightning talk, “Practice Failure for Success”, at the College Music Society Summit in Columbia, South Carolina.
+Julie is also a produced playwright, a freelance writer for Classical Singer Magazine, and an Associate Editor of the MTEA Journal.
+Her recent scholarly presentations include “The Stories We Tell: Challenging Gender Bias in Entertainment” at the WKU Gender and Communication Conference; “Find Your Voice: The Safe and Affirming Voice Studio” at the Transgender Voice Training Conference in Richmond, IN; and a lightning talk, “Practice Failure for Success”, at the College Music Society Summit in Columbia, South Carolina.